About Me

 My Current Research Portfolio

-My research portfolio is currently anchored by two projects.
-First, I am the director of RAND Survey Panels, which operates six probability-based internet panels whose members complete surveys on issues critical to policymakers and public officials.
-I am the Principal Investigator of the two newest panels in our collection: the RAND American Youth Panel and the RAND American Parents Panel.
-Funded by the Bill and Melinda Gates Foundation, the RAND American Youth Panel is a longitudinal panel that tracks a nationally representative sample of approximately 2,000 youth between the ages of 12 and 21.
-The RAND American Parents Panel is a complementary longitudinal panel that surveys parents and guardians of 12-17 year-olds who participate in the RAND American Youth Panel.
+My research portfolio is currently anchored by three projects.
+First, I am the Director of RAND Survey Panels, which operates seven probability-based internet panels whose members complete surveys on issues critical to policymakers and public officials.
+I am the Principal Investigator of the two newest panels in our collection: the RAND American Youth Panel and the RAND-NORC Veterans Insight Panel.
+Funded by the Gates Foundation, the RAND American Youth Panel is a longitudinal panel that tracks a nationally representative sample of approximately 2,000 youth between the ages of 12 and 21 to understand their educational, occupational, and developmental trajectories across their transition from adolescence to adulthood.
+The Veterans Insight Panel includes a nationally representative sample of over 2,000 veterans.
+Conducted in collaboration with NORC at the University of Chicago, this panel is designed to understand the experiences, opinions, and well-being of U.S. veterans from all eras and branches.

 Second, for the Centers for Disease Control and Prevention, I am leading the development of the World Trade Center Youth Research Cohort.
 This project is a team science, community-based collaboration that will retrospectively construct a cohort of individuals who were children living in lower Manhattan and Brooklyn at the time of the terrorist attacks on the twin towers.
 This cohort will serve as the central scientific hub to comprehensively study the long-term effects of exposure to the attacks on the health and wellbeing of children directly affected by 9/11.